|The Priory / Le Prieuré||Self Catering||Flexible||6||12||4||Pull-out beds available in some of the bedrooms|

-With three reception rooms, it would make an ideal venue for a small art group or other craft group, as well as two families wishing to holiday together or a group of friends, or an extended family.
+With 3 reception rooms, it would make an ideal venue for a small art group or other craft group; two families wishing to holiday together; a group of friends; or an extended family.

-I have lived in this part of France for around 7 years and, having spent the last few years renovating properties, I am ready to open the latest one as a holiday home (Gite).
-This is my first venture into holiday rentals so I hope I have managed to get it right I look forward to welcoming guests and hope they like The Priory as much as I do.
+I have lived in this part of France since 2010 and, having spent the last few years renovating properties, I am ready to open the latest one as a self-catering holiday home (Gite).
+I look forward to welcoming guests and hope they like The Priory and the surrounding area as much as I do.

 |Year property purchased||2016|